Eunice Barber: Duels with Denise Lewis

 Because of an injury, Eunice Barber could not compete in 1998.
-In February 1999, she became a French citizen (she has trained and lived in France since 1992).
+On 3 February 1999, she acquired French nationality by naturalization (she has trained and lived in France since 1992).

 In the 1999 World Championships heptathlon in Seville, she beat Denise Lewis by just 137 points with a personal best total of 6861 points with Lewis safely in second by a further 224 points to third placed Ghada Shouaa.

 In 2000, Eunice Barber recorded the year's best score of 6842 points.
 However, during the Olympic Games in Sydney, an injury forces her to withdraw from the competition after five events.
 Denise Lewis wins the heptathlon.

 Duels with Carolina Klüft

 At the 2003 World Championships in Paris, Carolina Klüft captured her first world title, in front of Barber's adopted home crowd.
 Klüft finished with 7001 points, ahead of Barber, with 6755 points.
 However, Barber bounced back to win the long jump, with her last-round attempt.

 At the 2005 World Championships in Athletics in Helsinki, Klüft and Barber battle again for the Gold Medal.
 Once again Klüft wins (with 6,887 points) and Barber takes the second place (with 6,824 points).
 Barber failed to defend her long jump crown, but took a bronze in the event.

 At the 2006 European Championships in Athletics in Gothenburg, Barber hoped to even the score with Klüft, by beating her in front of her home crowd.
 However, Barber was forced to withdraw on day one because of a hip injury.